eitansuez/istio-troubleshoot/docs/mesh-configurations.md

 #### Did I reference the right namespace?

-This is a common "gotcha", though in this example we are targeting the default namespace, and it's unlikely we got this wrong.
+This is a common "gotcha", though in this example we are targeting the `default` namespace, and it's unlikely we got this wrong.

 #### Are references correct?

-The destination rule references a host.
+The DestinationRule references a host.
 Is the hostname spelled correctly?
 If the host resides in a different namespace, the hostname should be fully qualified.

-The destination rule also references labels.
+The DestinationRule also references labels.
 Are those labels correct?
 They could be misspelled.

 We are also establishing a naming convention whereby each subset has the name v1, v2, and v3.